rmlmcfadden/rmlmcfadden.github.io/bnmr/mud/programmers-guide.md

 The type `MUD_GRP_GEN_IND_VAR_ID` has statistics data only.
-The type `MUD_GRP_GEN_IND_VAR_ARR_ID` has statistics data, history data and possibly time data
-(time that the data point was taken, in seconds since 00:00 Jan.
-1, 1970).
+The type `MUD_GRP_GEN_IND_VAR_ARR_ID` has statistics data, history data and possibly time data (time that the data point was taken, in seconds since `00:00:00 GMT, January 1, 1970`).

 For history data, the data type is specified in `dataType`, with values of `1` for integer, `2` for real and `3` for string.